ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 ![Frequency vs F1 sorted by Frequency](../images/freq_vs_f1_sorted_freq.png "Frequency vs F1 sorted by Frequency")

-## Hyper-parameter optimization visualization
+## Hyperparameter optimization visualization

-The examples of the hyper-parameter visualizations shown here are obtained by running a random search with 100 samples on the [ATIS dataset](https://www.kaggle.com/siddhadev/ms-cntk-atis) used for classifying intents given user utterances.
+The examples of the hyperparameter visualizations shown here are obtained by running a random search with 100 samples on the [ATIS dataset](https://www.kaggle.com/siddhadev/ms-cntk-atis) used for classifying intents given user utterances.

 ## hyperopt_report